Taucher2003/Appenders/README.md

 As plugin, you can choose between `DiscordBot` and `DiscordWebhook`.

 The DiscordBot plugin requires the two settings `token` and `channelId`. \
-The DiscordWebhook plugin however, just requires the `url` setting.
+The DiscordWebhook plugin however, just requires the `url` and allows an optional `threadId` setting.

 #### Example Webhook and Bot Configuration